Home » Frequently Asked Questions

 Rarely.
 We do not publish guest blog posts, infographics, press releases, syndicated articles, property reports, discovery announcements, or content that appears on other websites.
 Before you contact us or begin writing, we ask that you carefully read our instructions for submitting an article.
 It explains what we do not publish, what we do publish, and the requirements for publication.

 If you submit an article, we will review it and reply with a simple answer: "We are unable to use your article at this time" or, "We would like to discuss the article with you in more detail."
 We are unable to provide detailed explanations of why articles were not accepted.

 If we decide to publish your article, we will prepare it for the web at our expense, promote it on the Geology.com website, and pay all bandwidth expenses.
 We do not pay for unsolicited articles.
 We hope that you find the same reward in writing that we do - which is the opportunity to share your words and expertise with thousands of interested readers from around the world.Return to FAQs

 Can I republish your articles on my website, in a book, in a newsletter, etc.?

-Because of license and copyright agreements, we do not allow articles from Geology.com to be republished in any other location in any format.
+Because of non-transferable license and copyright agreements, we are unable to allow articles from Geology.com to be republished in any other location in any format.
 It does not matter if you are a nonprofit organization, want to translate the article into another language, or are asking for temporary use.
 Our answer must be "no." If you want to share one of our articles with others, please link to it from your website or share the URL.
 Articles on Geology.com can be read here without charge by anyone at any time.
 Thank you.Return to FAQs

 Do you offer consultations or interviews?